About this Article:

-If at the end of your rental period you decide you do NOT want to purchase the house, you are not obligated to do so.
-You didn’t sign a “lease-purchase” agreement, after all.
-It was just a “lease option,” which means you retain the option of turning the house down.
+But if at the end of your rental period you decide do NOT want to purchase the house, you are not obligated to do so.
+You didn’t sign a lease purchase agreement, after all.
+It was just a lease option, which means you retain the option of turning the house down.
 If you DO turn the house down, however, you will lose all the money you have paid for the option.
 This boils down to accepting that you have paid extra rent for all those months.

 The option can give you an automatic way to save up for your down payment.

 You have a year, maybe more, to get to know the house and its mechanical systems before you must make a final purchase decision.
-You should be able to evaluate the house very accurately compared to someone executing a purchase without ever living in the house, first.
+You should be able to evaluate the house very accurately compared to someone executing a purchase without first ever living in the house.

 Your time as a rental gives you a year or two in which to repair your credit history.
 This may not matter very much if the lease option contract specifies that you will have owner financing at the end of the rental period.
 It might say, though, that you are expected to get a bank loan at that time.
 The lease option time delay makes it more likely that a bank loan will be available, assuming that you take steps during the interim to improve your credit rating.

 You are able to cancel the purchase if the housing market has declined.
 In other words, if while you rented, the house value has gone down, you won’t be forced to purchase it at the price agreed on one or two years ago.
 This can help you avoid getting into an upside down situation in which you are paying more for a house than it’s currently worth.